jaggzh/pulseox-bluetooth/README.md

 ![PulseOx to PC](img/pc-checkmark.png)

+Currently this possibly only runs in Linux, as its main dependency, '[https://github.com/IanHarvey/bluepy](bluepy)', seems to be Linux-only.
-Currently this is Linux-only, as it's using "bluepy" for Bluetooth LE (low-energy devices), which is Linux only.
+(bluepy is for Bluetooth LE (low-energy devices)).

 ## Screenshots